 Checking for corrupt, not cleanly closed and upgrade needing tables

 In most cases this is not an error.
-It's only a system notification notifying you that MySQL is checking the tables during the start up process.
-However, if your tables were not cleanly closed, you might need to run these commands:
+It's only a system notification telling you that MySQL server is checking the tables during the start-up process.
+However, if your tables were not cleanly closed, you might need to run these commands from shell:

 For not cleanly closed MyISAM tables